 I haven’t seen much detailed advice out there on how to track websites in multiple languages and/or regions in Google Analytics, within the same domain.
-Here’s my recommendation on the best way to implement this + possible goal conversion pitfalls that you may run into.
+Here’s my recommendation on the best way to implement this + possible conversion pitfalls that you may run into.

 Now Jeannie is an advanced user of Google Analytics, so she started with her proposed solution.